kiernan2/Animal-Shelter-API.Solution/README.md

 * You can Create animals(cats and dogs)
 * Contains places for name age and gender of animals
+* Attempted and failed to add authentication (see other branch)

 ## Setup/Installation Requirements